box/boxcli/examples/Mass Groups & Collaborations Update/README.md

    ```

 ## Setup Pre-Requisites
-1. Clone this github repo or download files from the `/examples` directory
+1. Clone this GitHub repo or download files from the `/examples` directory
    ```bash
    git clone https://github.com/box/boxcli.git
    ```
 2. Install PowerShell or .Net core.
    > If you encounter issues make sure you install both dotnet core and PowerShell
-    1. For MacOS & Linux, Install the latest version of [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.2).
+    1. For MacOS & Linux, install the latest version of [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.2).
     2. For Windows, Install the latest version of [dotnet core](https://dotnet.microsoft.com/download).

 3. Test PowerShell by running the `pwsh` command in your terminal.